varletjs/axle/README.md

   getDocument: FetchHelper
   // get text
   getText: FetchHelper
-  // get Arraybuffer, which can be used for segmented download
+  // get ArrayBuffer, which can be used for segmented download
-  getArraybuffer: FetchHelper
+  getArrayBuffer: FetchHelper
   // get a readable stream, which can be used for browser caching
   getStream: FetchHelper